 “Improving conversion rate just the slightest amount is going to have a significant impact,” wrote Jason.
 “If all else stays equal and you can improve conversion rate by .5%, that could almost double your business!”

 There is no way to make these crucial improvements without implementing conversion tracking to be aware of what changes are working or hurting your business.

-Now that you are all set up with conversion tracking, let your account run for a bit to gather data, and then make a habit of allocating time each month to analyze and optimize.
+Now that you are all set up with conversion tracking (provided you’ve avoided these conversion tracking mistakes), let your account run for a bit to gather data, and then make a habit of allocating time each month to analyze and optimize.
 Look at your conversions and conversion rate for specific campaigns, ad groups, keywords, ads, and landing pages.
 Allocate more budget to those that are converting well, and revamp underperforming ads or landing pages.

 Don’t be afraid to experiment and test additional functionality that you may have not used in the past, for example implementing sitelink extensions or creating a remarketing campaign through the display network.
 According to Fit Marketing’s Chris Kilbourn, “Even the slightest bump in conversion rate can generate significant incremental business for your company.”

 So take your blindfold off, put your glasses on, and start tracking conversions!